 Mini Blinds: A simple dry rag may do the trick.
-If they are especially dirty, you can use cold or warm water to clean them; never use hot water.
+If they are especially dirty, you can use cold or warm water to clean them: never use hot water.

 Fill a spray bottle with water and a tiny amount of soap.
 Then spray a lint-free towel with the mixture and use the towel to wipe down each slat.
 While cleaning, try not to bend the slats.
 They can also be soaked in a bathtub to loosen up any debris so the slats can be wiped down easily.

-Roller Shades: Can be easily cared for by simply using soapy water or a mild cleaning solution on spots.
-However try a small area first.
-Harsh household cleaners or detergents may cause damage to fabric or loss of color.
-It is our recommendation to dust the rails and fabrics of the shades on a regular basis.
-Shades should be kept in the closed or up position when not in use, to maintain pleat retention and minimize dirt and soil build-up.
-Do not store shades in the down position.
-This may cause some loss of pleat retention if the shades are not operated on a consistent basis.
+Roller Shades: Clean by using soapy water or a mild cleaning solution on spots.
+Try a small area first because harsh household cleaners or detergents may cause damage to fabric or loss of color.
+It is recommended to dust the rails and fabrics of the shades on a regular basis.
+Shades should be kept in the closed or up position when not in use to maintain pleat retention and minimize dirt and soil build-up.